openMSL/sl-1-3-object-based-generic-perception-object-model/src/README.md

-# FZD OSMP Framework - src Folder
+# Modular OSMP Framework - src Folder

 The src folder is subdevided into *model* and *osmp*.